Data Lake vs Data Warehouse: What's the Difference?

 A Data Lake is a large size storage repository that holds a large amount of raw data in its original format until the time it is needed.
 Every data element in a Data lake is given a unique identifier and tagged with a set of extended metadata tags.
 It offers wide varieties of analytic capabilities.

-Here are key differences between the two data associated terms in the mentioned aspects:
+Here are key differences between data lakes vs data warehouse:

 |Parameters||Data Lake||Data Warehouse|